 (1) In this section —

-“officer” means an authorised officer or a police officer.
+officer means an authorised officer or a police officer.

 (2) An officer may, at any time, take a child into provisional protection and care if the officer suspects on reasonable grounds that there is an immediate and substantial risk to the child’s wellbeing.